 Asset allocations and smart diversification might be a good choice

-Asset allocation and portfolio diversification are words often bandied about by investment advisors and financial planners.
+Asset allocation and portfolio diversifications are words often bandied about by investment advisors and financial planners.
 But what exactly does it mean for the ordinary investor and why do you need it?
-Simply put, asset allocation is how you distribute your investments among the different types of investment vehicles such as stocks, bonds and mutual funds.
+Simply put, asset allocation is how you distribute your investments among the different types of investment vehicles such as stocks, bonds, and mutual funds.
 And portfolio diversification is simply taking asset allocation one step further, by mapping out further diversity within a specific asset class, such as investing in both U.S. stocks and emerging market stocks.

-Moving on to asset allocation strategies for qualified retirement plans like a 401(k), what are the options, and what is the best way to ensure a sufficient diversity of financial products without sacrificing performance?
+Moving on to asset allocation strategies for qualified retirement plans like a 401(k), what are the options, and what is the best way to ensure sufficient diversity of financial products without sacrificing performance?

 The first thing to consider is your needs, and the costs to fulfill those needs, after retirement.
 Once you have a ballpark needs figure compared with resources on hand, you can figure out what kind of return rates you need.
-Once you have a return rate, you need to work out a mix of asset classes which will provide you with this return rate.
+Once you have a return rate, you need to work out a mix of asset classes that will provide you with this return rate.
 The trick here is to include as much of a safe asset class, such as bonds, as possible.
 Start the calculations from the lower end, where you get less than what you need, but with reduced risk.
-Increase the risky asset classes in small increments, while reducing the safe ones, until you end up at the right rate of return, after adding up the returns from al asset classes.
+Increase the risky asset classes in small increments, while lowering the safe ones, until you end up at the right rate of return, after adding up the returns from all asset classes.